lumduan/fireball-ng/README.md

 ## Update Lists

+* 2024-01-08
+  * Update: Function chart in income-statement-chart.ts
+    * Makes it possible to create charges according to the desired item.
+    * Can choose the display color of the graph bars.

 * 2024-01-07
-  * Uodate: Function in financial-statement.service (GetCurrentYear)
+  * Update: Function in financial-statement.service (GetCurrentYear)
   * Create: Function in income-statement-chart.ts
     * Increase create chart more efficiently.